henrybenso/henrybenso/README.md

 🔭 I'm currently working on [TalkCoffee](https://github.com/henrybenso/talkcoffee).
 Deployment coming soon!

 💬 My name is Henry Benso, and I'm an LMU graduate with a degree in Computer Science.
-I'm passionate about building full-stack apps and tinkering with the rapidly progressing world of AI, specifically deep learning.
+I'm passionate about building full-stack apps and tinkering with AI, specifically deep learning.

 ---